appbaseio/abc/README.md

 #### How to know build variant from the executable?

-If you are not sure which build of `abc` you are using, you can run `abc --help` and take note of the value under the version header.
+If you are not sure which build of `abc` you are using, you can run `abc --help` and take note of the value under the VERSION header.

 For open source build, you will see

 ```
-VARIANT
+VERSION
-  oss
+  ... (oss)
 ```

 For the proprietary builds, you will see

 ```
-VARIANT
+VERSION
-  !oss
+  ... (!oss)
 ```